jwplayer/applicaster-docs/live/broadcast-live-events.md

   -  To create the dummy media item upload a placeholder video into the JW Dashboard.
 For example http://foo.com/bar.mp4.
 The actual URL is not important.
 For DRM properties, you need a short (e.g. 1 second) video.
   -  The title, thumbnail, and description set on this video will represent the event.
   -  Add custom parameters that will contain the playlist id hosting the individual playlist.
-     - key: 'playlistId'
+     - key: 'livePlaylistId' and value: Id of the playlist, e.g. `0w1ITloK`
-     - value: Id of the playlist, e.g. `0w1ITloK`
+     - key: 'vodPlaylistId' and value: Id of the playlist, e.g. `jMi9bAdi`

 ## Assigning a live now badge
 t.b.d.